awoo-co/.github/profile/README.md

 ## Contributing

-We welcome contributions from anyone who shares our passion for cats and open-source software!
-You can contribute by submitting bug reports, feature requests, or even code changes.
+We welcome contributions from anyone who shares our passion for cats and open-source things You can contribute by submitting bug reports, feature requests, or even code changes.
 Check out our [contribution guidelines](CONTRIBUTING.md) to get started.